MA in Economics and Management

 Graduates who acquire the title "Master in Economics and Management" are able to apply not only business management instruments but also economic instruments in various contexts.
 For this reason, there are compulsory subjects in the master's programme which imparts economics, management and empirical methods.

 The majority of the course can be arranged according to your own interests.
-There are two possibilities: Either you choose freely from the entire range of master's courses offered by the Faculty of Economics and Management or you choose one of the three specialisations offered:
+There are two possibilities: Either you choose freely from the entire range of master's courses offered by the Faculty of Economics and Management or you choose one of the four specialisations offered:

 An overview of all master's courses at the Faculty of Economics and Management with detailed information will be available in the course catalogue from mid-June 2019.